UnfamiliarLegacy/HabboAir/README.md

 This contains work on the iOS Habbo application version **2.21.0**.
 Dealing with native AVM2 code is pretty annoying thus this part is unfinished.
 I still decided to add it because it may help someone else.

+### src/HabBridge.Api

+This project contains the necessary HTTP API for the HabboAir application.
+It acts as a bridge between the HabboAir application and a configured habbo private server website.
+See `V1/Controllers` for all routes.
+It can (and does) support multiple hotels at the same time.

 ### src/HabBridge.Logger

 This project contains code from [iamdroppy/AirLogger](https://github.com/iamdroppy/AirLogger), which contains code from [ArachisH/Tanji](https://github.com/ArachisH/Tanji).
 It basically implements some stuff from the [Sulakore](https://github.com/ArachisH/Sulakore) library to proxy Habbo packets.